Codit/practical-api-guidelines/maturity-level-two/docs/api-security.md

 - [Client certificate validation can be required as a setting](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-ssl#enforce-tls-versions)
     - NOTE that this only requires a client certificate, and this does NOT validate if the certificate is the certificate you want to have access.
 This is something to be implemented within the API/API-M
 - [Azure AD validation can be done by a tick of a box](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-auth-aad)
-    - NOTE, that also this does not validate if that user is allowed, this just makes sure that you can identify the user in your code based on the accesstoken in the `Authentication`-header in your api.
+    - NOTE, that also this does not validate if that user is allowed, this just makes sure that you can identify the user in your code based on the accesstoken in the `Authentication`-header in your API.

 ### Managed Service Identity
 Service to service communication can be done via Managed Service Identity.